Pilgrims (Plymouth Colony): Settlement

 Continuing westward, the shallop's mast and rudder were broken by storms and the sail was lost.
-They rowed for safety, encountering the harbor formed by Duxbury and Plymouth barrier beaches and stumbling on land in the darkness.
+They rowed for safety, encountering the harbor formed by Duxbury and Plymouth barrier beaches.
 They remained at this spot for two days to recuperate and repair equipment.
 They named it Clark's Island for a Mayflower mate who first set foot on it.

 They resumed exploration on Monday, December 11/21 when the party crossed over to the mainland and surveyed the area that ultimately became the settlement.
 The anniversary of this survey is observed in Massachusetts as Forefathers' Day and is traditionally associated with the Plymouth Rock landing tradition.
 This land was especially suited to winter building because it had already been cleared, and the tall hills provided a good defensive position.

 The cleared village was known as Patuxet to the Wampanoag people and was abandoned about three years earlier following a plague that killed all of its residents.
 The "Indian fever" involved hemorrhaging and is assumed to have been fulminating smallpox.
 The outbreak had been severe enough that the colonists discovered unburied skeletons in the dwellings.